njzfjiang/njzfjiang.github.io/README.md

 Once your Resume is ready to go, Install [Jekyll](https://jekyllrb.com/docs/) following the guide provided on the website.
 - Jekyll is an easy-to-use static site generator that we are using to host our resume.
+- Static websites is the way to go for Resumes and most technical writing if you want to get it online, because it is relatively simple to use(no back-end or regular maintainance required).

 ### Step 3: Convert the Resume into a local website
+After you had successfully created a resume, use Jekyll to convert it into a static website.
+Follow the steps below:
 1. Once you are all set up with Jekyll (you could use ```jekyll -v``` to check the version of jekyll), Open the **Command line Terminal** (i.e. Command Prompt for Windows) on your specific operating system.

-2. Enter ```cd directoryAddress``` to go to a directory where you want to store your static site for the Resume.
+2. Enter ```cd directoryAddress``` to go to the chosen directory that you want to store your static website with.

 3. Enter ```jekyll new websiteName``` to create a new Jekyll website, replace _**websiteName**_ with the directory name you want.

-4. Open the directory you just created, find the file named "index.markdown", modify it so it contains the contents of your Resume.
+4. Open the directory you just created, find the file named "index.markdown", modify it so it contains the contents of your Resume, if you have experience with YAML, you can modify the front matter at the top section of the file to customize your resume.

 5. Find the file named "_config.yml", modify it so it contains your information.
 You can change the **theme** of the website to customize the layout and format of your website.
 See [More Resources](#more-resources) for explaination on jekyll themes.